Cat Fence Frequently Asked Questions

 How will this stop my cat from digging?

-Unlike traditional fences, our fence does not end when it meets the ground — it keeps going for about a foot.
-Our fence comes with a dig guard made from a strong 19-gauge steel mesh layer that is secured to the ground with ultra-hold ground stakes.
+Unlike traditional fences, our fence does not end when it meets the ground — it keeps going for about 6 inches.
+Our fence comes with a dig guard made from a strong 19-gauge steel mesh layer that is secured to the ground with ground stakes.
 Take a look at this video to learn more — words can't accurately describe how it works.

 How can I determine why my cat is escaping?